All she wanted was a haircut.

 McGregor has given filed a censure about a Jun occurrence with a Ontario Human Rights Commission (OHRC).

 The emporium wasn’t bustling that day, she says, and dual barbers were station during a behind of a store.
 “I asked, ‘Do we do a businessman’s cut?’
-It’s a elementary haircut.
+It’s a simple haircut.
 They pronounced they do.”

 McGregor says she was shocked.
-“I usually wanted a accurate same cut as they would give a man.
+“I only wanted a accurate same cut as they would give a man.
 Nothing different.”
 The 34-year-old dyke says she always gets her hair cut during a coiffeur shop, not a salon.

 Mahrouk told her “it’s opposite his religion” to cut a woman’s hair, she says.
-Mahrouk and dual other barbers refused, all observant they rehearse Islam, that forbids them to reason bizarre women, she says.
+Mahrouk and dual other barbers refused, all observant they rehearse Islam, that forbids them to hold bizarre women, she says.

 For his part, Mahrouk admits that he denied McGregor service.
-“I can cut my wife’s hair, yet not a bizarre lady.
+“I can cut my wife’s hair, though not a bizarre lady.
 For me this is not discrimination. we explained that we have zero opposite woman.
 This is my religion.
 She did not accept it.”

 The Ontario Human Rights Code states that business owners can’t repudiate use formed on sex.